tryingsomestuff/Minic/README.md

 # Minic
 A simple chess engine to learn and play with.
-Compatible with xboard/winboard.
+Compatible with both xboard/winboard and UCI.
 Initially, the code size was supposed not go above 2000sloc.
-Now that more features (especially SMP and bitboard) has come up, I'll try to keep it under 3000sloc.
+Now that more features (especially SMP and bitboard) has come up, I'll try to keep it under 4000sloc.
-This is why Minic stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić).
+This is why Minic stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić) but as not much to do with minimalism now...

 ## Code style
 Minic is (mainly) a one-file-code with very dense lines.
 This is of course very wrong in terms of software design...
 So why is it so?
 First reason is that Minic was first develop as a week-end project, the quick-and-dirty way, and since then I'm having fun going on this way ; being a "small" code size engine is part of the stakes in developing it.
 Second reason is that it helps the compilers optimize the whole code.
 The only dependency is the very good json header-only library nlohmann/json used to parse the config file.
 Some optional features such as Texel tuning, perft, tests, uci support, book generation ... are available in the Add-Ons directory.